Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Looking back at point #2 from the four main points in Chapter 2:

-This is demonstrating reduced viral load in the upper respiratory tract on days 2 and 4 compared to mRNA.
-“Vaccines that reduce viral loads early during infection are likely to help reduce transmission,” seems like kind of an important point.
+This demonstrates reduced viral load in the upper respiratory tract on days 2 and 4 compared to mRNA.
+“Vaccines that reduce viral loads early during infection are likely to help reduce transmission” seems like kind of an important point.

 Though, from a protecting against Long COVID perspective, which is always my personal aim, this is as good of a reaction, that includes an infection, we can expect.